MirageNet/Mirage/doc/docs/guides/generics.md

 ```

 :::warning
-Making the RPC itself generic does not work. for example `MyRpc<T>(T value)` will not work.
+Making the RPC itself generic does not work.
+For example, `MyRpc<T>(T value)` will not work.
 This is because the receiver will have no idea what generic to invoke the type as.
 :::

 ## Ensure Type has Write and Read functions

-In order for a type to work as a generic, it must have write and read that Mirage can find.
-For built in types this is done automatically (see [Serialization](/docs/guides/serialization)).
+For a type to work as a generic, it must have a write and read that Mirage can find.
+For built-in types, this is done automatically (see [Serialization](/docs/guides/serialization)).

-For custom types Mirage will try to automatically find them and generate functions, however this does not always work.
+For custom types Mirage will try to automatically find them and generate functions, however, this does not always work.
 Adding `[NetworkMessage]` to the type will tell Mirage to generate functions for it.

 ```cs
 [NetworkMessage]